Allograft inflammatory factor 1: Clinical significance

 Allograft Inflammatory Factor 1 is found in activated macrophages.
 Activated macrophages are found in tissues with inflammation.
 AIF1 levels in healthy humans have been found to positively correlate with metabolic indicators, such as body mass index, triglycerides, and fasting plasma glucose levels.
 The excess of adipose tissue found in obese patients is found to cause chronic inflammation with an increase in the number of activated macrophages.
 Subsequently, AIF1 may be an accurate indicator of macrophage activation in the body.
 There is also evidence that AIF1 could be a marker for diabetic nephropathy when detected in serum.
 Since diabetic nephropathy is a consequence of long-term type 1 and type 2 diabetes, this consistent with evidence that AIF1 may be associated with other aspects of diabetes.
 It is found in activated macrophages in the pancreatic islets, and has been shown to decrease insulin secretion, while simultaneously impairing glucose elimination.

 Role in cancer progression

 In recent years, the possibility of a role for AIF-1 in cancer development has also been considered.
 Significantly higher levels of AIF-1 expression were found in hepatocarcinoma cell lines and in tissue compared to healthy samples.
 One option in which AIF-1 may contribute to the development of pathology is involvement in the proliferation and migration of tumor cells.
-It was also shown that AIF-1 promote cell proliferation in the brest cancer cells line.
+It was also shown that AIF-1 promote cell proliferation in the breast cancer cells line.
 This effect was dependent on time and level of AIF-1 protein.
 Upregulation of AIF-1 enhanced activity of NF-ΚB and increased expression of cyclin D1.
 Cyclin D1 contribute to cell proliferation and mutation in this gene has been connected with variety of tumors.
 It has also been shown that AIF-1 expression can contribute to progression of cancer by inhibition of apoptosis in cells.